 As we started out and moved from location to location, there were more points than I can count where I thought we weren’t going to make it.
 But each step of the way, God continued to bring people our way and lives continued to be changed by this vision of authenticity.
 In 2010, we moved into our first permanent property in Riverside and in 2012, we launched our first satellite campus in the community of Woodcrest.

 In 2015, Sandals Church was approached by Amethyst Bible Church and after much prayer, consideration and discussion Amethyst Bible Church chose to become a part of the Sandals Church family and that church became our second satellite campus: Sandals Church East Valley.

-Our experience with Amethyst Bible Church confirmed my thought that there are many churches out there who may be dangerously close to closing their doors – and I’m not ok with that.
+Since the opening of Sandals Church East Valley, we have since seen four more churches become a part of the Sandals Church family with growing success.
+Our experience has confirmed my thought that there are many churches out there who may be dangerously close to closing their doors – and I’m not ok with that.
 I believe that the local church is the hope of the world and that we can do far more together than we can on our own.
 As you consider what may be next for your church, my prayer is that you would be open to whatever God may bring your way.

 Pastor Matt Brown